Quicr/new-qmedia/README.md

 Note: This project is under active development and might be breaking and fixing things ;)

+## 2-Way Realtime Call over QUICR Datagrams
-Here is a sample runnning 2-way realtime call with relay node deployed in Atlanta, USA and clients running on mac-book in London (on Hilton Hotel Network)
+This video captures a 2-way realtime call with QUICR relay node deployed in Akamai's Atlanta Network, USA and the 2 clients running on mac-book in London (on Hilton Hotel Network)

+Here both the clients publish audio and video streams, as well as subscribe to each other's audio and video streams.

+The Relay node has experimental feature to drop/forward based on the priority set by the application.

 https://user-images.githubusercontent.com/947528/201170693-629525d4-211e-4849-98c5-57b883bccba7.mp4

+## 1 Publisher and 3 Subscribers

-Here is a simple demo of 1 publisher and 3 subscribers connecting to the Relay in Ohio
+Here is a simple demo of 1 publisher sending audio and video streams with 3 subscribers asking for the same, The Relay node is running on AWS in Ohio with clients running in SanJose California

 https://user-images.githubusercontent.com/947528/181114950-400c22da-f623-4bc5-a8d6-7f4e3188a9c5.mp4